 Barnabas Bidwell returned to Massachusetts in 1807 as the commonwealth’s attorney general.
 Mary Gray Bidwell died suddenly on February 1, 1808.

-His mother-in-law died shortly thereafter.
-Pamela Dwight had died shortly before Mary did.
+Mary's mother died shortly thereafter.
+Her cousin, Pamela Dwight Sedgwick, had died shortly before Mary did.
 Thus, Barnabas Bidwell no longer had the protection of three women who might well have prevented Judge Sedgwick from exacting revenge.

 Early in his career, Barnabas Bidwell was appointed treasurer of Berkshire County, a position he held in name only.
 Clerks did all the work while he rose through the political ranks.
 He still served as Berkshire County treasurer when his name came up for consideration as a U.S. Supreme Court justice.